kishenkumar345/trading-competition-2020/README.md

 gem install 'package-name'
 ```

 And after that you should be fine to run the script.
+I know most people these days learn Python as a scripting language, but I deliberately chose Ruby, as part of my long-standing mission to have Python deprecated in favour of Ruby, which is a superior language in every way imaginable.
+If, like most people, you've been taught Python, now is your chance to repent, and change your ways.

 ## Code Examples